BohanXu-74/homemade-8-bit-cpu/README.md

 A homebrew 8-bit CPU designed from scratch that was inspired by classic CPUs like the 6502 and Z80.

+BTW this repo is being updated so it might change the next time you see this.

 ## How I store stuff

 - Go in src folder